BITEBOX252/Bitebox/ReadMe.md

         Download and install PostgreSQL from PostgreSQL's official site https://sbp.enterprisedb.com/getfile.jsp?fileid=1259337
         During the setup in select components step check all the boxes In setup password phase enter password and remeber it because it will be used later to interact with postgresql.
+        After setup is done at last step do not check the stack builder option(that is optional) just uncheck and click finish to install postgresql.
         Creating the Database via Terminal
         Open the PostgreSQL terminal (psql):
             psql -U postgres